 The peak brightness amounts to 350-nits, so the screen can get more than bright enough under normal lighting conditions, while the contrast ratio is 1,000:1 – as expected from an IPS panel display.

-Blacks won’t be quite as deep as that of VA panels with ~3,000:1 contrast ratio, but they’re decent nonetheless.
+Blacks won’t be quite as deep as that of VA panels with a ~3,000:1 contrast ratio, but they’re decent nonetheless.
 Some IPS glow is present as well, but its intensity varies across different units of the monitor; in most cases, it’s completely manageable.

 Now, the low contrast ratio and IPS glow can take away from the overall viewing experience in dark rooms, but that’s the expected drawback of IPS technology.
 VA panels have their own flaws, such as narrower viewing angles and gamma/contrast shifts.

 The Gigabyte Aorus FI32U also supports HDR (High Dynamic Range) and has VESA’s DisplayHDR 400 certification.
 Even though the entry-level HDR400 certification doesn’t require local dimming, the monitor does have a 16-zone local dimming solution.